Bram Stoker: Early life

-Stoker was born on 8 November 1847 at 15 Marino Crescent, Clontarf, on the northside of Dublin, Ireland.
+Stoker was born on 8 November 1847 at 15 Marino Crescent, Clontarf, in Dublin, Ireland.
 The park adjacent to the house is now known as Bram Stoker Park.
-His parents were Abraham Stoker (1799–1876) from Dublin and Charlotte Mathilda Blake Thornley (1818–1901), who was raised in County Sligo.
-Stoker was the third of seven children, the eldest of whom was Sir Thornley Stoker, 1st Bt.
+His parents were Abraham Stoker (1799–1876), an Anglo-Irishman from Dublin, and Charlotte Mathilda Blake Thornley (1818–1901), of English and Irish descent, who was raised in County Sligo.
+Stoker was the third of seven children, the eldest of whom was Sir Thornley Stoker, 1st Baronet.
 Abraham and Charlotte were members of the Church of Ireland Parish of Clontarf and attended the parish church with their children, who were baptised there.
 Abraham was a senior civil servant.

-Stoker was bedridden with an unknown illness until he started school at the age of seven, when he made a complete recovery.
+Stoker was bedridden with an unknown illness until he started school at the age of seven when he made a complete recovery.
 Of this time, Stoker wrote, "I was naturally thoughtful, and the leisure of long illness gave opportunity for many thoughts which were fruitful according to their kind in later years."
-He was privately educated at Bective House school run by the Reverend (William Woods).
+He was privately educated at Bective House school run by the Reverend William Woods.

 After his recovery, he grew up without further serious illnesses, even excelling as an athlete at Trinity College, Dublin, which he attended from 1864 to 1870.
-He graduated with a BA in 1870, and paid to receive his MA in 1875.
+He graduated with a BA in 1870 and paid to receive his MA in 1875.
 Though he later in life recalled graduating "with honours in mathematics", this appears to have been a mistake.
 He was named University Athlete, participating in multiple sports, including playing rugby for Dublin University.
 He was auditor of the College Historical Society (the Hist) and president of the University Philosophical Society (he remains the only student in Trinity's history to hold both positions), where his first paper was on Sensationalism in Fiction and Society.